 Q. Is it possible to overfertilize St. Augustine grass?

 Applying fertilizer at a rate that exceeds the recommended rate, or applying it more often than is recommended, can result in faster grass blade growth but not necessarily healthier grass.
 It will, however, result in more frequent mowing.

 Q. How is fertilizer applied to a lawn?

-The most efficient way to distribute fertilizer is to use a pump-type sprayer for liquids, and a spreader to apply granulated products.
+The most efficient ways to distribute fertilizer is to use a pump-type sprayer to apply liquid fertilizer and a spreader to apply granulated fertilizer.
 For water-soluble fertilizer, use a hose-end dispenser.